 Read on to see what worked!

-One thing Anna broke down for me was that to get 10,000 pageviews (which was my goal), you need 333 or so every day.
+One thing Anna broke down for me was that to get 10,000 pageviews (which was my goal), you need to average 333 every day.
 In the beginning even 100 or 200 was really hard.
 But if you are doing what I talk about in this article and promoting new and old evergreen content, hopefully you can get more than 333 by the end of the month which will make up for days with less.

-How I learned Pinterest basics
+How to learn Pinterest basics

 I also signed up for this free 5 day Pinterest video course called Pinterest Primer from McKinzie at momsmakecents.
 It’s really helpful and totally free!
-She gives you a 10 minute video to watch each day with actionable steps for setting up a Pinterest account and I would recommend doing this first thing!
+She gives you a 10 minute video to watch each day with actionable steps for setting up a Pinterest business account properly and I would recommend doing this first thing!

 It was perfect because I knew a little about Pinterest but needed some actionable tips on what to do and how to set my account up right so that Pinterest would show my pins to people.